 I strongly suggest that you get and gather all the materials in one place.
 Allow yourself an open space to work and make your foam cuts and wrapping your material.

 Roll out the foam and lay flat to get the curl out of it.
 To trim the foam I put the wood on top of the foam and aligned edges to see where I should make my cuts.
 Using a knife or box cutter, cut along the edge making sure not to cut through the surface below.

 Once the foam was cut to size I laid my fabric out flat, placed the foam on top in the center horizontally and vertically.
 Then I placed the wood board on top.

 I adhered the fabric using a staple gun.
 Starting first along one of the long edges and stapling down from one end to the other.
 I then moved to the other long side and made sure to pull the fabric tight as I stapled.

-When I got to the two remain sides, the short ends, I wrapped then like a present ensuring to pull those tug as well.
+When I got to the two remaining sides, the short ends, I wrapped them like a present ensuring to pull those tug as well.
 This created nice tug folds on both sides to further keep the placement of the foam on the wood.

 Enjoy Your New Window Seat Cushion

 Once completed, I turn my seat cushion over and placed it atop the seat and got comfy!

 I am super happy to have the window seat completed.
 Now on to doing these accent walls on both sides to further create my Boho bedroom vibe.